 Choosing The Perfect Grass For Your YardJune 12, 2013

 Before applying grass seed in your new yard, evaluate the climate where you live.
 Depending on the hardiness zone where you build your custom home, certain types of grass will work better than others.
 For example, in zones 8 through 11, warm- season grasses are usually the most successful.
 In zones 2 through 8, cool-season grasses thrive.
 If you are in zone 8 or are close to the border of the zone, you may find that a mix of both helps you keep a beautiful green blanket of grass all year long.
+Here’s what to consider when choosing the perfect grass for your yard:

 Cool Weather Climates